tuxdna/tuxdna.github.io/pages/machine-learning.md

 *User based* recommenders first finds similar users and then sees what they like.

+**Algorithm**: User-Based Recommender

+    for every item i that u has no preference for yet for every other user v that has a preference for i compute a similarity s between u and v incorporate v's preference for i, weighted by s, into a running average return the top items, ranked by weighted average

+Basic algorithm with a user neighbourhood:

+    for every other user w
+      compute a similarity s between u and w retain the top users, ranked by similarity, as a neighbourhood n

+    for item i in neighbourhood except the ones rated by u for user v in neighbourhood who has a preference for i compute a similarity s between u and v incorporate v's preference for i, weighted by s, into a running average

+    return the top items, ranked by weighted average

+Kind of neighbourhood metrics:

+ * fixed size

+ * threshold based

+It is also possible to infer values for missing preferences in Mahout.
+This is achieveable using `PreferenceInferer` implementation such as `AveragePreferenceInferer`.

 ### Item based recommender

 *Item based* recommenders first sees what the user likes and then finds similar items.

-Algorithm
+**Algorithm**: Item-Based Recommender

     for every item i that u has no preference for yet for every item j that u has a preference for compute a similarity s between i and j add u's preference for j, weighted by s, to a running average

     return the top items, ranked by weighted average

+Note: the running time of an item-based recommender scales up as the number of items increases, whereas a user-based recommender's running time goes up as the number of users increases.

 #### Slope One recommender